yangforbig/DB-intro-to-Database-Stanford-/README.md

 as: change the attribute name

 select s1.sID, s1.sName, s1.GPA, s2.sID, s2.sName, s2.GPA

 from student s1, student s2

 where s1.GPA = s2.GPA and s1.sID <> s2.sID

 Union, intercet, except

 Union in sql by default eliminates duplicates in its results

 subquery can eliminate duplicates

-select sID, sName
+**Students who have applied CS major did not apply the EE major** select sID, sName

 from Student

-where sID in (select sID from Apply where major = 'CS') and sID not in (select sID from Apply where major != 'EE')
+where sID in (select sID from Apply where major = 'CS')

+and sID not in (select sID from Apply where major != 'EE')

-find the largest or smallest
+**find the largest or smallest(Without using MAX, MIN)**

 select sName, GPA

-from Student C!
+from Student C1

 where not exists( select * from student C2

-                  where C2.GPA > C!.GPA
+                  where C2.GPA > C1.GPA

 select sName, GPA

 from Student

 where GPA >= all (select GPA from student);

 select cName

 from college S1

 where not enrolloment < any (select enrollment from college S2

-                              where S2.cName <> S1.cName
+                              where S2.cName <> S1.cName)

 not .. = .. is not equal to <>

 any, one or more

-It turns out we can always write a query that would use any or all by using the exists operator or not exists instead
+**It turns out we can always write a query that would use any or all by using the exists operator or not exists instead**